 In determining how services and other courses of action should be planned and delivered the Council is increasingly engaging with internal and external stakeholders.
-The Council fosters effective relationships, collaborative working and contractual arrangements with other public, private, and voluntary organisations in delivering services that meet the needs of the local community including the achievement of 'social value' (community benefits) through service planning and commissioning.
+The Council fosters effective relationships, collaborative working and contractual arrangements with other public, private, and

 E. Developing the entity's capacity, including the capability of its leadership and the individuals within it